 Set in 1919, this atmospheric and chilling story transports readers to a crumbling mansion turned asylum for war veterans, where the lines between reality and madness are expertly blurred.
 The narrative centers around two main characters: Lucy Shaw, a young woman who arrives at the asylum seeking answers about her sister’s disappearance, and Dr. Vaughan Mason, a brilliant but troubled psychiatrist tasked with treating the tormented soldiers within its walls.
 As Lucy delves deeper into the mystery of her sister’s disappearance, she uncovers dark secrets and unspeakable horrors lurking within the asylum’s labyrinthine corridors.

 St. James masterfully crafts a sense of foreboding from the very beginning, as the crumbling mansion’s imposing structure seems to exude an aura of malevolent energy.
 The author’s vivid descriptions of the decaying estate, replete with cobwebs, creaking doors, and flickering candles, effectively conjure up a sense of unease that permeates every page.
 The asylum’s inhabitants are a motley crew of soldiers shattered by their experiences on the battlefield, their sanity fraying at the seams.
-The author’s portrayal of their struggles is both poignant and unsettling, making it easy to become invested in their fates.

 Silence for the Dead is a triumph of atmospheric storytelling, expertly capturing the essence of a haunted house in all its creepy glory.
 Simone St. James delivers a meticulously researched and engaging tale that will appeal to fans of historical horror and psychological thrillers alike.
 With its richly detailed setting, complex characters, and spine-tingling scares, this book is sure to leave readers sleeping with the lights on.